apigeek3000/api-jam-1-fundamentals/cloud-shell-tutorial.md

 The Traffic Composition dashboard measures the relative contribution of your top APIs, apps, developers, and products to your overall API program.

-Note: The Traffic Composition dashboard is only available in the classic Apigee UI (https://apigee.google.com), Analyze > Developers > Traffic Composition.
+Note: The Traffic Composition dashboard is only available in the classic Apigee UI (https://apigee.google.com), **Analyze > Developers > Traffic Composition**.

 ![image alt text](https://cdn.qwiklabs.com/pLp1e8jFx17ee38YICC2DK9yKoTX1h4sPMF5qpkeLC0%3D)